Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Wash our hands constantly and use sanitizers.

-Even sterilize our foods (e.g. it’s common practice to wash apples in chlorinated and soapy water before offering them up for sale in the grocery store).
+Even sterilize our foods (e.g. it’s common practice to wash apples in chlorinated and soapy water before selling them).

 This can potentially explain the rapid increase in allergies and autoimmune issues all throughout the population – a concept often referred to as the ”hygiene hypothesis”.

-We have now identified several ways in which the modern environment fails to provide the rich nutritional context that our bodies need to thrive.
+We have now identified several ways in which the modern environment fails to provide the rich nutritional context we need to thrive.

 But it gets worse...